vineethkumarv/sv-wiki/Control-Flow.md

 `end`
 `endmodule:function_tb`

-In the above example is adding two integer number by calling function name.
+Here in the above example is adding two integer number by calling function name.
 we declaring the function name is 'sum' and function type is int data_type and calling the function name in inside the module.

 **output**
 `Value of X= 15;`

+**Void function**
+Void functions are simply functions that have no return value.
+void is used to indicate null return from the function.
+The can be used wherever a statement is allowed.
+They cannot be used as part of an expression.

+**Syntax**
+`function void function_name;`

+The function 'function_name' is not returning any type but only displaying some data, so this can be of void datatype.

 Arguments are of two types -
 1. formal argument - declare in the routine header.